how to plant vegetable seeds

 Once planted, water regularly but don’t overdo it as this can lead to root rot or other problems down the line.
 Fertilize every few weeks with a balanced fertilizer for best results.
 When harvesting peppers from your garden, pick them when they are still green if you want milder flavors; wait until they turn red if you’re looking for spicier ones.

-Seeding green onions
+seeding green onions

 9. Onion seeds